ZB20-PKU/HyDeconv/README.md

 Extract them into the software root directory.

-**Important:** When extracting the `.zip` files, ensure you select **"Extract Here"** (or equivalent) so that the files and folders are created directly in the project root.
+**Important:** When extracting the `.zip` files, ensure you select **"Extract Here"** (or equivalent) so that the files and folders are created directly in the software root directory.
 Do not extract into a new folder named after the `.zip` file.

 After extracting correctly, your project folder structure should look like this:
 ```bash